cloudposse-archives/reference-architectures/README.md

 ```

 __NOTE:__ We need to know each account's `AWS_ACCOUNT_ID` for Step 2.
+__NOTE:__ Sometimes provisioning of the `account` module fails due to rate limiting by AWS on creating subaccounts.
+If this happens, just run `make root/provision` to retry.
+If that works, just continue on to step 2, once it completes.

 <details>
   <summary>Here's what that roughly looks like (but entirely automated). </summary>